All ingredients are individually packaged, but our central facility

 Trim and thinly slice green onions on an angle.

 Prepare the Meatballs

-Combine pork, soy sauce, half the green onions (reserve remaining for snap peas and garnish), rice flour, ginger, half the sesame oil (reserve remaining for snap peas), and a pinch of pepper in a mixing bowl.
+Combine pork, tamari soy sauce, half the green onions (reserve remaining for snap peas and garnish), rice flour, ginger, half the sesame oil (reserve remaining for snap peas), and a pinch of pepper in a mixing bowl.

 Form and Cook the Meatballs

 Heat 1 tsp. olive oil in a medium non-stick pan over medium-high heat.
 Add meatballs to hot pan and cook until well-browned on two sides, 2-3 minutes per side.